Also by appointment

 Nicole D. Legnani (AB Harvard, AM Yale, PhD Harvard) was born and raised in New York City, but has spent most of her adult life between Peru and New England.
 While at Harvard, she did her junior year abroad at the Pontificia Universidad Católica del Perú where she studied Quechua and Andean linguistics and archaeology.
 She did research on second-language Quechua and Aymara acquisition in urban contexts for the Ministry of Education of Peru in 2001.
 In 2003 she graduated from Harvard University with a concentration in Latin American Studies.
 In 2005 the David Rockefeller Center for Latin American Studies and Harvard University Press published a revised version of her undergraduate thesis (Titu Cusi: An Inca Narrative of the Conquest).
 In 2007 she returned to Harvard, where she earned her PhD in 2014.
 She taught at Harvard for two years as a College Fellow before joining the ranks of Princeton faculty on the tenure-track in 2016.

-Her second book project, tentatively titled The Dispossessed: Insurgent Voices in 1560s Peru contends that various forms of resistance were deployed by subjects of diverse ethnicities and social stations against dispossession that was practiced materially but also spiritually in the new viceroyalty.
+Her second book project, tentatively titled Resistance, Heresy and Insurgency in 1560s Peru: The Dispossessed (under contract), contends that various forms of resistance were deployed by subjects of diverse ethnicities and social stations against dispossession that was practiced materially but also spiritually in the new viceroyalty.
 Their bodies, at times willingly, though often not, became sites of possession for other voices, which sought and performed remedies, enacted political change, and reversed expropriation through immanent praxis.
-The bodies and voices that inhabit The Dispossessed include Spanish and Indigenous, Creole and Black human subjects, but also angels, demons, and huacas, the beings who animate the Andean landscape.
-The core of the The Dispossessed focuses on two cases from the 1560s, one from the Inquisition in Lima and the other from extirpations of idolatry in the area of Ayacucho and Cuzco.
+The bodies and voices that inhabit this second monograph include Spanish and Indigenous, Creole and Black human subjects, but also angels, demons, and huacas, the beings who animate the Andean landscape.
+The book focuses on two cases from the 1560s, one from the Inquisition in Lima and the other from extirpations of idolatry in the area of Ayacucho and Cuzco.
 In both cases, ‘the possessed,’ who were interpellated as heretics, apostates, madmen or rebels, by colonial institutions, were offering their bodies as vessels for incorporeal beings to speak.
-In her readings against the grain of this colonial archive, she privileges the voices of subalterns, often of women, in order to map inter-ethnic alliances that attempted to resist domination.
+In her readings both along and against the grain of this colonial archive, Legnani privileges the voices of subalterns, often of women, in order to map inter-ethnic alliances that attempted to resist domination.

 She also writes about the lyric of Juana Inés de la Cruz, and the epic poetry by Alonso de Ercilla and Pedro de Oña.